devjhr/dev-logcat/README.md

 # DevLogCat 📱🧩
-A lightweight Android logging library for **mobile developers using AIDE** — simple, structured, and readable logs **right from your phone**.
+A lightweight Android logcat library for **for app developers specially AIDE users** — simple, structured, and readable logs **right from your phone**.
 Also perfect for anyone needing fast debugging logs on mobile devices.

 [![](https://jitpack.io/v/Jahangir-Alam-Hridoy/DevLogCat.svg)](https://jitpack.io/#Jahangir-Alam-Hridoy/DevLogCat)